ldijkman/ART-ESP32-Touch-TFT-Thermostat/Free_Calendar/readme.md

 http://84.107.155.75/kalender.php?v=dutch&year=2021

-*.SKP is a web sketchup file a free online inbrowser draing program https://app.sketchup.com/app#
+*.SKP is a web sketchup file a free online inbrowser 3D drawing program https://app.sketchup.com/app#

 *.STL is for your Slic3r to enerate G-Code for your 3d-printer